varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

 }
 ```

-If you do define it (like in this example), you provide an array of objects which is converted to a JSON object.
-Each object must have a key named `name` which becomes the JSON object key.
+If you define it (like in this example), you provide an array of objects converted to a JSON object.
+Each object must have a key named `name`, which becomes the JSON object key.
 The `value` is simply a string whose value depends upon the `value-type`.
 The `value-type` field is optional with the default `JQ`.
-The possible values of `value-types` are `JQ` and `STRING`
+The possible values of `value-types` are `JQ` and `STRING`.

 In the above example, the JSON object will is sent to the action will be-